bensadeh/circumflex/README.md

 #### Headlines
-Certain submissions on the front page are also in their own 'category', such as `Show HN` and `Ask HN`. `circumflex` colorizes these parts of the headlines.
+Certain submissions on the front page are also in their own 'category', such as `Show HN` and `Ask HN`. `circumflex` colorizes these parts of the headlines to make it easier to distinguish them from each other.
+On by default, but can be disabled.

 <p align="center">
   <img src="screenshots/showtell.png" width="250" alt="^"/>